sergigt10/sergigt10/README.md

 ---

-A Full Stack Developer specializing in PHP and JavaScript.
+A Full Stack Developer Engineer specializing in PHP and JavaScript.
 Professional experience with the technologies listed in the toolbox below. +7 years of experience in web development.

 I like building things and finding new ways for solving problems.
 When I'm not coding, you can find me in mountain bike 🚲